By use case

 It wasn’t that long ago that companies couldn’t imagine getting by without their trusty fax machines.
 After getting a taste of this cutting-edge tech, going back to the glacial pace of snail mail wasn’t just frustrating — it was bad for business.
 After all, who didn’t have a fax?

 This is one of the topics we covered in our research into digital transformation and B2B e-commerce.
-You can download the full report here, but if you want to learn more about current and projected changes in B2B sales channels, read on!
+You can download the Digital Transformation Report now, but if you want to learn more about current and projected changes in B2B sales channels, read on!

 If you’re familiar with our blogs, white papers, and webinars, the fact that we’re putting e-commerce front and center probably won’t come as a surprise.
 But this isn’t just because we believe that B2B web stores are an essential part of any strategy aiming to streamline sales and improve customer satisfaction.